 Your future begins here

-Since 1891, the name Lenoir-Rhyne University has been synonymous with exceptional higher education opportunities for undergraduate and graduate students.
-The private, coeducational liberal arts University rests on over 100 acres in the heart of Hickory, North Carolina, and is affiliated with the NC Synod of the Evangelical Lutheran Church in America.
+Since 1891, the name Lenoir-Rhyne (LR) has been synonymous with exceptional higher education opportunities for undergraduate and graduate students.
+The private, coeducational liberal arts University rests on more than 100 acres in the heart of Hickory, North Carolina, and is affiliated with the North Carolina Synod of the Evangelical Lutheran Church in America.
 Lenoir-Rhyne welcomes students from all religious denominations and backgrounds.

-Though the University continues to grow, students enjoy small class sizes with a student-faculty ratio of 13:1.
-LR’s faculty are comprised of knowledgeable, experienced, highly qualified individuals who are passionate about teaching.
+Although the University continues to grow, students enjoy small class sizes with a student-faculty ratio of 13:1.
+LR’s faculty comprise knowledgeable, experienced, highly qualified individuals who are passionate about teaching.
 The challenging academic course work is supported by experiential and service learning opportunities, including internships, mentor opportunities, work-study, and study abroad programs.
-Academic honor societies and organizations—such as the Lineberger Fellows and Broyhill Institute for Leadership—offer additional opportunities to challenge the intellectually gifted.
+Academic honor societies and organizations—such as the Lineberger Fellows and Broyhill Institute for Leadership—offer additional opportunities to challenge high-achieving students.

 The University is fortunate to be an integral part of the Hickory community, nestled in the beautiful North Carolina foothills.
-Students can take advantage of everything the city has to offer, from outdoor activities to a plethora of dining options, shopping, entertainment events, and more.
+A brief walk from campus leads LR students to Hollar Mill, where they can take a break for yogurt at Di’lishi, enjoy live entertainment at Music in the Mill, or dine on the Blowing Rock Brewing Company patio.
+A short drive away, Hickory’s Downtown Union Square features live concerts, a stroll through the Farmers Market, or dinner at Olde Hickory Station, where the occasional train passes through town.
 Hickory is located just an hour from the bustling city of Charlotte, where nightlife and professional sporting events are just a short trip away.
-Asheville and the Appalachian Mountains offer hiking, camping, skiing, rafting, breathtaking views, and much more for LR students to experience.
+Asheville and the Appalachian Mountains offer hiking, camping, skiing, rafting, breathtaking views, and much more.